• Skip to primary navigation

 Ingredients

-• ½ tsp. orange zest, loosely packed (from one large orange)
+• 1 teaspoon (2 grams) orange zest, firmly packed (from one large orange)

 Instructions

-2. Roll dough into a log 6 inches long and wrap tightly with plastic wrap.
+• Roll dough into a log 4 inches long and 2 inches in diameter.
+Wrap tightly with plastic wrap.
 Refrigerate for 2 hours.

-4. Place the cookie dough on baking sheets lined with silicone baking mats or parchment paper.
-Bake for 15 minutes or until edges just begin to turn golden.
+• Place the cookie dough on baking sheets lined with parchment paper.
+Bake for 15-18 minutes or until edges just begin to turn golden.
 Let cookies cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes